Anthony Mann: 1950–1958: Western films and collaborations with James Stewart

 After the success of Winchester '73 (1950), Universal Pictures wanted another collaboration between Mann and Stewart.
 After a recommendation from one friend, Stewart proposed adapting the novel Bend of the River by Bill Gulick to Universal.
 The studio agreed and purchased the film rights.
 The actor and director made a contemporary adventure film, Thunder Bay (1953) at Universal.
 Feeling dissatisfied with the final film, Mann stated, "We tried but it was all too fabricated and the story was weak.
 We were never able to lick it ...It didn't get terribly good notices but of course it made a profit."

-Mann fulfilled his contract with MGM, when he and Stewart re-teamed for The Naked Spur (1953).
+In 1952, MGM approached Mann to direct The Naked Spur (1953).
+The story told of bounty hunter Howard Kemp who wants to collect a $5,000 reward on an outlaw's head so he can buy back land lost to him during the American Civil War.
+With unwanted help from a gold prospector and an Army deserter, Kemp captures the outlaw and the girlfriend who accompanies him.
+With the film's release in 1953, Mann fulfilled his contract with MGM.

 Mann and Stewart had their biggest success with The Glenn Miller Story (1954).
 During its release, the film earned $7 million in distributor rentals in the United States and Canada.
-That same year, he filmed The Far Country with Walter Brennan.
+That same year, he filmed The Far Country with James Stewart and Walter Brennan.
 The film would be Mann's last collaboration with Borden Chase.

 Mann and Stewart paired for one more non-Western film, Strategic Air Command (1955).
 Stewart had served with the U.S. Air Force and pushed for a cinematic portrayal.
 With the cooperation of the Air Force, Mann agreed to direct the film, wanting to film the Convair B-36 and Boeing B-47 in action as the human characters, in his words, "were papier-mâché".
 During its release, the film earned $6.5 million at the box office.

 Mann's last collaboration with Stewart was The Man from Laramie (1955) at Columbia Pictures.
 The film was an adaptation from a serial by Thomas T. Flynn, first published in The Saturday Evening Post in 1954.
 The film was shot on location in Coronado, New Mexico, and in Sante Fe.
-The film was the favorite of Stewart's among their collaborative films.
+The film was the favorite of Stewart's of the films they made together.
 After the film's release, Harry Cohn asked Mann to direct another Western film for Columbia.
 Mann agreed and decided to direct The Last Frontier (1955).
 Mann offered Stewart the lead role to which he declined and instead cast Victor Mature.